 - Money for 2 lunches during the Golden Triangle tour (£10)

-“I was lucky enough to travel to India last year and visit the hospitals in Delhi and was amazed at the range of procedures taking place.
+“I’ve been lucky enough to travel to India and visit the hospitals in Delhi and was amazed at the range of procedures taking place.
 We work with brilliant and experienced partners in India, who have been working with interns since 2004.
 We are looking for enthusiastic interns for this project, who are keen to find out more about the Indian medical system.”

 Taking part in a pre-medical experience abroad will demonstrate your passion for the subject.
 This will help you stand out when applying for university.
 Not only will you get to travel to one of the top destinations in the world, you will also gain a valuable insight into the medical system in India.